OpenSourceEconomics/ose-meetup/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Tobias Raabe - Open Source Economics Git workflow**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tobias briefly showed the new Git workflow that we adopted in the OpenSourceEconomics projects.
-A detailed overview of
+A detailed overview
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the workflow will be part of the upcoming OSE code quaility guide.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;of the workflow will be part of the upcoming OSE code quaility guide.

 ## January 30th, 2019